debsf5/covid-compliance/README.md

 A stochastic network compartmental model is adapted from publicly available code https://github.com/ryansmcgee/seirsplus.
 This model uses a modified version of the SEIRS Network model class.

+Code can be modified to run with homogeneous (without superspreaders) or heterogeneous (with superspreaders) populations.

 Test2.1.py shows the 4 separate infections from 4 levels of compliances of non-superspreaders and superspreaders (ss).
 Code can be manipulated and run depending on selected population.

 Test2.2.py shows the combined 4 compliance levels of non-ss and ss.